wwmmddz/Global-Context-Enhancement-and-Word-Pair-Relative-Position-Attention/README.md

-Chinese Tourism Named Entity Recognition Based on 2D Feature Fusion.
+NER Model Based on Global Context Enhancement and Word Pair Relative Position Attention.
 Get the code and dataset organized as soon as possible.